 Had to cut short field trip after villagers asked us to leave: Jamia students

-A group of Jamia university students on Friday claimed they had to cut short their field trip to Haryana's Panipat district after some villagers asked them to "leave or face the consequences".
-However, Panipat's Superintendent of Police Sumit Kumar denied any such incident and said the students did not complain about anything during their stay in the district.
+A group of students from Jamia Millia Islamia on Friday claimed they had to cut short their field trip to Haryana's Panipat district after some villagers asked them to "leave or face the consequences".
+Panipat's Superintendent of Police Sumit Kumar, however, denied any such incident and said the students did not complain about anything during their stay in the district.

 Another student said the group stayed at the Gandhi Ashram near Patti Kalyana village.
 "We were to carry out awareness drives in the villages as part of the rural camp.
 The 43 students were divided into three sub-groups, each for a village.
 On the third day, we went to Patti Kalyana, where we visited a primary school and an anganwadi centre and talked to villagers," he said.